Old Senate Chamber, Maryland Statehouse

 The structure dates back to the mid-1700s, with a history that names it as the site of George Washington’s resignation as Continental Commander.
 Three weeks later, the Revolutionary War was officially ended with the signing of the Treaty of Paris.

-The task for John Canning & Co. was to return the Chamber to the original 1700s design using original methods and materials including limewash for the ceiling, linseed oil paint for the woodwork, distemper paint for the walls, and hand-split lath for the plaster repair.
+The task for historic restoration expert John Canning & Co. was to return the Chamber to the original 1700s design using original methods and materials including limewash for the ceiling, linseed oil paint for the woodwork, distemper paint for the walls, and hand-split lath for the plaster restoration and repair.

 Traditional lime plaster is whiter, stronger, and more durable than gypsum plaster which came into use in the 1800s and is still used today.
 The cure-time for lime plaster can be months or as much as a year during which time it must be kept hydrated.